- Rev Horror

 The film builds into a crescendo of tension and anxiety, culminating into a loud, crashing shotgun blast of crazy, drawing comparisons to Ti West's House of the Devil.
 It morphs from a bizarrely intense drama/mystery into full-on body horror.
 We watch as Essoe's character undergoes a dramatic "transformation," and we feel for the genuinely good girl gone very, very bad.
 Ultimately, we're left to question whether we would do the same thing in her position if there was something we wanted badly enough.
 And ultimately, we're kinda glad we're never given that option.

 Starry Eyes was a tremendous film, executed nearly perfectly by all involved.
 Sufficiently creepy, delightfully gory, and deliciously anxiety-inducing, it is, as critic Simon Abrams puts it, "a supernatural mood piece that's equally influenced by arthouse horror movies... and the grindhouse-ready Satanic Panic films of the 70's."
 Hit the nail on the head, Simon.

-Bottom Line: Check it out.
-It's streaming on Netflix, so there's no excuse.
+Bottom Line: Check this one out.
 One of the best uses of a score I've seen in recent years, wonderfully directed, an absolute must-see.
 When we talk about weird shit that we can't really explain in movies, we immediately think David Lynch.
 When we think body horror and the way certain things just look "wrong," we immediately think David Cronenberg.
 Hopefully, in the future, when we consider an excellent combination of both, we will think of Kolsch and Widmyer.
 I'm just hoping we get to see more of them in the future.
-8 out of 10 stars.